brianjasonford/brianjasonford.com/src/roadmap.md

 This page tracks changes I've made to this website and what I would like to do going forward.
 Is there a glaring omission in the list below?
 Is there something fun and cool that I should try?
 [Let me know on Mastodon](https://mastodon.social/@brianjasonford)!

 ## 📝 To Do
-- Limit the number of posts that appear on the blog page, and put the rest in an archive (will start once I have more content).
 - A favicon would be nice.
 - Add robots.txt ([if that matters](https://www.tomshardware.com/tech-industry/artificial-intelligence/several-ai-companies-said-to-be-ignoring-robots-dot-txt-exclusion-scraping-content-without-permission-report)).